DeltaDizzy/deltas-docs-rewrites/docs/system-id/manual-id.md

 If your mechanism is not tracking setpoints as well as you would like, there are some steps that can be taken to easily address them:

-* If the steady-state velocity of the system is too low, increase Kv.
+* If the steady−state velocity of the system is too low, increase Kv.
 * A quick and dirty Kv can be calculated as max output / max velocity.

+### Manually Determining Kv and Ka

+If you want to empirically determine values for Kv and Ka (such as to verify Recalc's numbers are in the right ballpark) it becomes much more complex.
+Kv on flywheels can be estimated easily (slope of (0 speed, Ks) and (free speed, max output)) but otherwise a linear regression akin to SysId will be required.
+TBC

 ## Feedback

 Once feedforward gains have been found, there are two main options for finding Kp and Kd:

-1. Use [SysId's theoretical mode](sysid/theoretical-mode.md) with Kv, Ka, the maximum allowed output, and an error tolerance to estimate Kp and Kd.
+1. Use [SysId's theoretical mode](sysid/theoretical−mode.md) with Kv, Ka, the maximum allowed output, and an error tolerance to estimate Kp and Kd.
 2. Manually tune Kp and Kd (the focus of this section).

 ### Manual